 And although clergy, members of religious orders, missionaries and other persons in ministry have long been helped by vocational discernment, it is not a practice limited to people called to full-time religious work.
 Everyone is called to a good work in the world–office managers, dentists and doctors, lawyers, store clerks, housekeepers and caregivers, etc.

-I have experience in the field of vocational discernment, working with the Fund for Theological Education’s “Volunteers Exploring Vocation” project with Young Adult Volunteers in Mission since 2004.
+I have experience in the field of vocational discernment, working with the Fund for Theological Education’s “Volunteers Exploring Vocation” project with Young Adult Volunteers in Mission from 2004-2014.